jitsucom/eventnative-java-sdk/README.md

 Asynchronous clients do not guarantee that all the messages of the queue will be delivered.
 If you stop the application, events at the queue that were not processed get lost.
 To avoid this problem, you should use synchronous and implement your own persistence of the events.

+To check which events are still in queue, use

 ## Synchronous clients
 These clients send event and return server response.